Lens Sharpness and Contrast

 To make the comparisons more scientific, I went ahead and put the lens in my lab and measured its MTF performance using Imatest.
 Here are the results:

-To appreciate just how amazing the above numbers look, take a look at some of the comparison charts below, where I put the data from the 105mm f/1.4E against the 105mm f/2 DC and 85mm f/1.4G.
+To appreciate just how amazing the above numbers look, take a look at some of the comparison charts in this review, where I put the data from the 105mm f/1.4E against the 105mm f/2 DC and 85mm f/1.4G.
 In short, this lens is one of the sharpest ones I have ever tested.
 Its wide open performance is stellar and once stopped down to f/2.8, you get insane amount of detail that you typically cannot get from most other Nikon primes.
 The Nikon 105mm f/1.4E’s center performance matches the performance of the superb Zeiss Otus 55mm f/1.4 and even surpasses it in the edges!
 The 55mm Otus is still a reigning champion when it comes to overall performance though, thanks to practically non-existent chromatic aberration, less vignetting and less distortion, but still, the 105mm f/1.4E is an absolutely amazing gem of a lens.

 One thing to note, like many other primes, the lens does exhibit some field curvature.
 It is not bad by any means, but because of it, shooting a test target at large apertures would yield strong center performance at the expense of the corners.
 Obviously, the effect of field curvature is greatly diminished when stopping down, which is why the mid-frame and the corner performance figures above increase significantly as I stopped down.
 However, it also means that if you were to focus outside the center area of the frame, say towards the edges of the frame where your subject might be at, the sharpness might look drastically different than the presented chart above – it is likely to look much better!
 So don’t let the above chart lead you into thinking that this lens does not resolve enough details towards the edges at wide apertures, it certainly does.